tessaustin/e-commerce/README.md

 ## Description:
-As a manager at an internet retail company
-You have a back end for an e-commerce website that uses the latest technologies so that your company can compete with other e-commerce companies
+As a manager at an internet retail company you will have a back end for an e-commerce website that uses the latest technologies so that your company can compete with other e-commerce companies

 ## Licensing: